awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

      \(Optional\) Specifies the number of minutes to wait before canceling a job that does not start successfully\.
 This key contains the [`@@assign` inheritance value operator](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and a value with an integer number of minutes\.
   + `complete_backup_window_minutes` – This policy key maps to the `CompletionWindowMinutes` key in an AWS Backup plan\.

-    \(Optional\) Specifies the number of minutes after a backup job successfully starts before it must complete or it is cancelled by AWS Backup\.
+    \(Optional\) Specifies the number of minutes after a backup job successfully starts before it must complete or it is canceled by AWS Backup\.
 This key contains the [`@@assign` inheritance value operator](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and a value with an integer number of minutes\.
   + `lifecycle` – This policy key maps to the `Lifecycle` key in an AWS Backup plan\.

     \(Optional\) Specifies when AWS Backup transitions this backup to cold storage and when it expires\.